MantaWatch Internship Program

 At the forefront of marine conservation and sustainable development.

-Amelia successfully completed MIP-2016, and is currently completing her B.Sc.
-Biology at the University of Diponogoro.
+Miko successfully completed MIP-2016, and is currently completing his B.Sc.
+Marine Science and Technology at Bogor Agricultural University.

 Read what our Alumni are doing now